 Replace Oak Bottom Consolidated Ranger Operations Building

-The new facility aimed to consolidate Whiskeytown Law Enforcement operations into a single, centrally located building.
-This modernization would enhance employee and public safety, provide a higher level of service to visitors, and offer adequate, comfortable workspaces for protection rangers, dispatchers, and field trainees.
-The new wood-framed building spans 4,200 square feet and includes restrooms, storage areas, administrative offices, workrooms, an electrical room, a gym, and a conference room.##
+Tepa collaborated with the National Park Service on the replacement of the Oak Bottom Consolidated Ranger Operations Building in Whiskeytown National Recreation Area.
+The new facility consolidates Whiskeytown Law Enforcement operations into a single, centrally located building.
+This modernization enhances employee and public safety, provide a higher level of service to visitors, and offer adequate, comfortable workspaces for protection rangers, dispatchers, and field trainees.
+The new wood-framed building spans 4,200 square feet and includes restrooms, storage areas, administrative offices, workrooms, an electrical room, a gym, and a conference room.

 Location